-A taxpayer who pays tax later than the deadline is to pay the full tax amount plus a fine equal to 0.03 per cent per day for late payment of the tax amount for each day the payment is late.
-Taxpayers that make incorrect declarations, thereby reducing taxes payable or increasing refundable tax amounts, are to pay the full amount of the undeclared tax or return the excess refund, and will also pay a fine equal to 20 per cent (%) of the under-declared or excess refunded tax amounts, together with a fine for late payment of the tax.
+A taxpayer who pays tax later than the deadline is to pay the full tax amount plus a fine equal to 0.03 per cent Environmental tax is an indirect tax, collected on products per day for late payment of the tax amount for each and goods that, when used, are deemed to cause negative day the payment is late.
+Taxpayers that make incorrect environmental impacts.
+The tax is levied on the production declarations, thereby reducing taxes payable or increasing or importation of certain goods, based on the Absolute tax refundable tax amounts, are to pay the full amount of the rate.
+Export products are exempted from environmental undeclared tax or return the excess refund, and will also protection tax. pay a fine equal to 20 per cent (%) of the under-declared Anti-avoidance measures or excess refunded tax amounts, together with a fine for late While Vietnam does not have any specific anti-avoidance payment of the tax.

-A taxpayer that commits an act of tax evasion or tax fraud is liable to pay the full amount of tax according to regulations and a fine will be imposed of between one and three times the evaded tax amount.
-The general statute of limitations for imposing tax is ten years and for penalties is five years.
+rules, the tax authorities have the power to carry out tax A taxpayer that commits an act of tax evasion or tax fraud is audits of any taxpayer.
+Tax inspections can be conducted liable to pay the full amount of tax according to regulations on a regular basis but no more than once a year.
+Tax and a fine will be imposed of between one and three times inspection durations must not exceed thirty days from the the evaded tax amount.
+The general statute of limitations for date of notification of the tax inspection decision; however imposing tax is ten years and for penalties is five years. these may be extended for an additional period not exceeding thirty days.